The Taiwan Strait, an essential axis of world trade

 The Taiwan Strait is also crucial for Taipei.
 The country is very dependent on China, which is its main trading partner.
 According to the Taiwanese government, trade between the two neighbors amounted to more than $166 billion in 2020.

 The spearhead of the Taiwanese economy, semiconductor factories are also located near the coasts bordering the strait.
 The sector dominates the global market, and any disruption would have significant repercussions all around the globe.
 Because these small chips are essential in the production of electronic components, which are found everywhere, from smartphones to cars.
-The shortage of semiconductors caused by the Covid-19 pandemic, which could last another two years, has revealed the importance of this sector.
+The shortage of semiconductors caused by the Covid-19 pandemic, which might last another two years, has revealed the importance of this sector.

 Theater of three major crises since the Second World War, can the Taiwan Strait be blocked by China, as Beijing threatens it?
 The disruption of global maritime trade would have a significant economic cost for the country, which derives most of its income from its exports.
-This could also hamper the Chinese electronics industry, whose demand for semiconductors, especially the thinnest, is greater than national production.
+This might also hamper the Chinese electronics industry, whose demand for semiconductors, especially the thinnest, is greater than national production.

 How to deal with the rise of uncertainties?